-As we all adjust to our new normal and many of us are working from home for the first time, it’s important to look beyond productivity advice and consider the deeper impact of this situation.
+As we all adjust to our new normal and many of us are doing remote or hybrid work for the first time, it’s important to look beyond productivity advice and consider the deeper impact of this situation.

 There are plenty of reports that highlight the benefits of remote working, but it also has consequences for our mental and emotional health that need to be carefully considered.

 As an experienced remote team these are lessons we’ve been able to learn over the last 14 years, but it can’t be emphasized enough that nothing about this situation is “normal”.
-All of the struggles and side effects of remote work will be amplified by current events, so it’s more important than ever to be aware of them and to look after yourself.
+All of the struggles and side effects of hybrid work will be amplified by current events, so it’s more important than ever to be aware of them and to look after yourself.

 Stop worrying about productivity

 It’s likely you’re finding it hard to be productive right now because there’s a lot going on.
 You might have kids at home, be working in a new and distracting environment, or just worrying more than usual – you’re not alone.
 A new report from Thrive Global found that more than 80 percent of U.S. employees now feel significantly more distracted and, on average, more than 45 percent of their workdays have been lost due to distraction and time spent worrying.

 It’s hard to overstate the impact of this crisis on our lives and our work.
 The effects of COVID-19 are huge, widespread, and are happening fast.
 It’s not often we find ourselves adjusting to a whole new workflow and dealing with an existential crisis at the same time, so it’s important to be kind to yourself.

-Use the flexibility that remote work provides to take advantage of short, productive moments and stop for a break when you need to.
+Use the flexibility that remote and hybrid work provide to take advantage of short, productive moments and stop for a break when you need to.
 With a 24-hour news cycle and new headlines every minute, getting distracted is easy.
 Try to build time into your day for these distractions and don’t beat yourself up about it if you do get sidetracked.